-Suggested audience: Psychiatrists, Social Workers, Counselors, Nurses, Psychologists, Addiction, Counselors, Case Managers, Administrators, Behavioral Healthcare Providers, Policy Makers, State/County Behavioral Health Administrators, Members of the Judiciary Justice System, Administrators, Law Enforcement/Justice System Stakeholders including Police Officers, Sheriff Departments, Corrections Professionals, Highway Patrol Officers, Criminal Justice Researchers.
+Suggested audience: Psychiatrists, Social Workers, Nurses, Psychologists, Counselors, Addiction Counselors, Case Managers, Administrators, Policy Makers, Behavioral Healthcare Providers, State/County Behavioral Healthcare Administrators, Members of the Judiciary Justice System Administrators, Law Enforcement/Justice System Stakeholders including Police Officers, Sheriff Departments, Emergency/Disaster Response Professionals, Homeland Security, Educators, School Based Counselors

 This program has been approved for 19.0 General continuing education contact hours by the National Association of Social Workers, Louisiana Chapter as authorized by the Louisiana State Board of Social Work Examiners, and may be applied toward the continuing education requirements for licensure renewal.